yuukibarns/snacks.nvim/docs/picker.md

   sources = {},
   layout = {
     cycle = true,
-    preset = function()
+    --- Use the default layout or vertical if the window is too narrow preset = function()
       return vim.o.columns >= 120 and "default" or "vertical"
     end,